 For In-Band each batch will comprise data up to 300 GB.
 Each wave will be of Six-week duration.

-Migration will be performed across various stages – Plan, Preparation, Migration, UAT, SOR and Go-Live.
+Migration will be performed across various stages – Pre-Prep week 1, Pre-Prep Week 2, Preparation, Migration, UAT, SOR and Go-Live.
 These phases are described in detail in the upcoming sub-sections.

 Out Of Band